 Common allergens for dogs include:

-If you suspect an allergy, your first call should be to your veterinarian.
-They can help you perform an elimination diet to pinpoint the trigger ingredient.
-Sometimes, simply switching to a food with a novel protein (like lamb, duck, or salmon) and no grain can make a world of difference.
-Proper dog training and management are much easier when your dog isn't feeling unwell due to their diet.
+If you suspect an allergy, contact your veterinarian.
+They can help you investigate potential triggers.
+Sometimes, switching to a food with a new protein source (like lamb, duck, or salmon) and no grain can significantly improve your dog's health.
+Good dog training and management are much easier when your dog feels well and isn't uncomfortable because of their diet.

 Treats, supplements, and hydration